Goubermouche/VFD/Documents/SoftwareRequirementSpecification.md

 ### 2.1.1 SPH simulation
 The first (and most basic) fluid simulation that will be implemented will be a simple SPH simulation, that will provide the users with basic knowledge of CFD.
 This implementation will utilize both Lagrangian and Eulerian methods of simulation (this way we can get the best of both worlds and increase the overall performance, albeit at the cost of simulation accuracy).
-### 2.1.2 FLIP simulation
+### 2.1.2 DFSPH simulation
-A more advanced approach to fluid simulation, with a specific focus on more viscous fluids (ie. honey or oil).
-A FLIP approach was chosen due to its higher stability and the fact that it is fundamentally different to the SPH simulation, thus providing the users with the option of comparing the two methods.
-It is expected that most of the development time will be spent working on improving and optimizing this particular method and its various subsystems.
-The implementation will be heavily inspired by [this](https://github.com/rlguy/FLIPViscosity3D) FLIP implementation.
+A more advanced SPH implementation with a dedicate divergence solver.
+This method provides us with improved stability at a negligible cost to performance.
+Suitable for simulations with high viscosity.
 ## 2.2 Product Functions
 The main goal of this project is to enable users to quickly prototype and create, at this point in development, small-scale fluid simulations.
 Furthermore, the project will be used in the future as a showcase-style application for different CFD methods.
 ## 2.3 User Groups